IdemoLab/DataValidation/README.md

 ### Grafana
 Grafana is an open-source platform for monitoring and observability.
 It allows you to query, visualize, alert on, and understand your metrics no matter where they are stored.
 In this setup, Grafana is pre-configured with the `grafana-worldmap-panel` plugin.
 - **Port:** 3000
+- **Version:** No specific version tag is specified in the `docker-compose.yml`, meaning it uses the `latest` ver-sion available at the time of pulling the image.
 - **GitHub:** [Grafana GitHub](https://github.com/grafana/grafana)
 - **Docker Hub:** [Grafana Docker Hub](https://hub.docker.com/r/grafana/grafana)